FlorianLance/Animation-Water-Fabric/README.md

 Animation
 =========

-- Physical animation of a fabric using springs
+- Physical animation of a fabric with wind using springs.

-- Physical animation of water using particles
+- Physical animation of water using particles.

 Both programs use SDL and opengl.

-Sreenshots in the wiki.
+Click on the wiki to see the sreenshots.